 Mobile security breaches can happen in different forms ranging from downloading malware-infected apps to hopping on a hacker’s faux wi-fi.
 What also makes the cybercriminals’ job easy is poor passwords and weak security pins.
 This would make accessing your device an easy task.
 Also, one should be wary of outside resources like free wi-fi, third-party apps, and charging stations where your device can quickly get into the wrong hands.

 Necessary encryption protects the information you directly input into your mobile and the data saved on the cloud.
 However, that encryption has no hold on any information which is stored on the device.
 Encryption levels of any instrument are measured via the Advanced Encryption Standard (AES).
 AES levels vary from device to device, though the benchmark should be 256 AES.
-This is the maximum-security level available to consumers, and a standard that we have kept to our debut UK mid-range mobile Genio.

 Not everyone will require high-standard levels of encryption.
 But it is of utmost importance that one is wary of the information that is shared online and being put into your phone.
 What is even more important is that care is taken of changing your passwords on a regular interval and that the contents are adequately protected.

 People at large should be aware of the phone’s encryption levels and that there are no loopholes left, which would make the task easier for any hackers.
 Cybercrimes are on a rise.
 Hacking has become a regular occurrence on a global scale, making it very important to be vigilant in the protection of your personal data.

 Louise Campos, social media, content marketing and communications strategist